 Pterygium is a noncancerous lesion that usually grows slowly throughout life.
 It may even stop growing after a certain point.
-In rare cases, a pterygium can continue growing until it covers the pupil of the eye and interferes with vision.
+In advanced cases, a pterygium can continue growing until it covers the pupil of the eye and interferes with vision.

 A pterygium may affect one or both eyes.
 When it affects both eyes, it is called a bilateral pterygium.

 Pterygium is usually not a serious condition.
-But it can cause annoying symptoms such as a feeling of a foreign body in the eye.
+It can, though, cause annoying symptoms such as the feeling of having a foreign body in the eye.
+Sometimes the growth becomes red and irritated and requires medical treatment.

 Symptoms of Pterygium

 Sometimes, a pterygium causes no symptoms other than its appearance.
 An enlarging pterygium, however, may cause redness and inflammation.

 A pterygium can progressively grow onto the cornea (the clear, outer layer of the eye).
 This can distort the shape of the cornea, causing a condition called astigmatism.
 The result can be blurred vision.

 Symptoms of pterygium may include: